The Clear Edge

 Weeks 4–5 are the interview and selection.
 You’re testing for one thing—can this person own outcomes?

-Standard interview mistake: “Tell me about your experience with customer support.”
-That’s backward-looking.
-You’re hiring for future outcomes, not past tasks.
+A standard interview mistake is asking, “Tell me about your experience with customer support?”—it’s backward-looking when you’re actually hiring for future outcomes, not past tasks.

 Outcome-Based Interview Questions